-With destructive editing, you can apply a special effect to part of an image by defining an editable area.
-For information about editable areas, see "Masks" on page 261.
+You can apply a special effect to part of an image by defining an editable area.
+For information about editable areas, see "Masks" on page 265.

 You can also use a lens to apply a special effect to part of an image.
 When you use a lens, changes are not applied to the image; instead, they are seen on the screen through the lens.
 Most special effects are also available as lenses.
 Applying a non-destructive effect to an object affects only the appearance of the selected object, whereas applying an effect to a lens affects the appearance of all objects beneath the lens.
-For information about lenses, see "Create lenses" on page 177.
+For information about lenses, see "Create lenses" on page 179.